eclipse-sumo/sumo/docs/web/docs/Simulation/Rerouter.md

 Note, that the name of the root-level element (`<rerouter>` in this case) is arbitrary.

+All the following examples use the separate file syntax.

 ## Closing a Street

 A "closingReroute" forces the rerouter to close the edge <EDGE_ID\>.